Independent photojournalist Aaron Guy Leroux was arrested while covering protests in Los Angeles, California, on June 2, 2020.

-Leroux told the U.S. Press Freedom Tracker that he was walking west on Sunset Boulevard with a colleague approximately 40 minutes after the L.A.
-County’s 6 p.m. curfew — which explicitly exempted credentialed members of the media — went into effect.
+Leroux told the U.S. Press Freedom Tracker that he was walking west on Sunset Boulevard with a colleague approximately 40 minutes after the Los Angeles County’s 6 p.m. curfew — which explicitly exempted credentialed members of the media — went into effect.
 He said that two Los Angeles Police Department officers had already checked his press pass and allowed him to continue reporting.

 As they rounded the corner of Sunset Boulevard and Vine Street, where LAPD officers were arresting demonstrators, an officer asked if they were press, and they said they were.

 “As we were exiting the scene, one last LAPD officer asked again, ‘You press?’’’
 Leroux said.
 “I said, ‘Yes sir.’
 He took a look at my credentials then grabbed my elbow and said casually, ‘You’re gettin’ arrested.’”

 “I spent the next three hours getting arrested, searched, transferred, processed and cited for ‘curfew violation,’” Leroux told the Tracker.